-- The Commission should conduct the negotiations in continuous coordination and permanent dialogue with the Council and its preparatory bodies.
-In this respect, the Council and Coreper, assisted by [name of the special committee], should provide guidance to the Commission. - 165.
-The Commission should, in a timely manner, consult and report to the preparatory bodies of the Council.
-To that end, the Council should organise before and after each negotiating session a meeting of the [name of the special committee].
-The Commission should provide in a timely manner all necessary information and documents relating to the negotiations. - 166.
-The Commission should, in a timely manner, keep the European Parliament fully informed of the negotiations. - 167.
-The Commission should conduct the negotiations in cooperation with the High Representative of the Union for Foreign Affairs and Security Policy and in agreement with him for CFSP matters.
+- 169. The Commission shall conduct the negotiations in continuous coordination and permanent dialogue with the Council and its preparatory bodies.
+In this respect, the Council and Coreper, assisted by the Working Party on the UK, shall provide guidance to the Commission. - 170.
+The Commission shall, in a timely manner, consult and report to the Coreper and the Working Party on the UK.
+To that end, the Council shall organise before and after each negotiating session a meeting of the Working Party on the UK.
+The Commission shall provide in a timely manner all necessary information and documents relating to the negotiations. - 171.
+The Commission will inform the European Parliament in accordance with Article 218(10) TFEU. - 172.
+The Commission will conduct the negotiations in cooperation with the High Representative of the Union for Foreign Affairs and Security Policy and in agreement with him for CFSP matters.